ya-liu/shopfront/README.md

 - The user is able to browse a list of products from a Shopify development store.

+- The user is able to search with keywords using the search bar on the home page.

-- The user is able to add the product to cart and update quantity in cart.
+- The user is able to add the product to cart and update product quantity in cart.

 - The user is able to fill out an address form and payment information to complete the checkout process.

-- The user is able to search for orders using the email address at the time of checkout.
+- The user is able to search for orders with the email address used at the time of checkout.

 - Cart content is stored in the browser, so the user is able to see items in the cart upon page refresh.